What is The Cost of Conflict?

 Over the last few years, I’ve given talks to organizations, including ombuds, judiciaries, other governmental agencies, chambers of commerce, bankers’ associations, and even stock exchanges in various countries, all interested in implementing or expanding mediation in their jurisdiction.
 In each instance, the audience is keenly aware of the direct costs associated with conflict management but has not yet been able to quantify the indirect costs.
 To address the true cost of conflict to their institutions, I suggested they gain the buy-in of senior management to look at workplace conflict from one of two perspectives:

-Several Cost of Conflict Calculators are now available to aid and enable business leaders to quantify the true cost of conflict within their organizations (Resologics has an easy-to-follow calculator that we are familiar with; however, many others exist).
+Several Cost of Conflict Calculators are now available to help business leaders quantify the true cost of conflict within their organizations (Resologics has an easy-to-follow calculator that we are familiar with; however, many others exist).

 Whatever the cost-measuring tool or approach used, only by understanding the true cost of conflict to individuals, organizations, institutions, and communities can one fully appreciate the value of conflict competence (including conflict management and conflict resolution strategies).